Getting Google reviews isn't hard... if you know what to do.

 Google Reviews Drive Revenue

-A recent MOZ survey linked almost 10 percent of local search ranking to reviews, and the first reviews most people see are through Google.
+A recent MOZ survey linked 15 percent of local search ranking to reviews, and the first reviews most people see are through Google.

 Every day, Google handles 3.5 billion searches.
 With an increased focus on local search results, that means every search in your category could lead to a click, but only if you get Google reviews that direct people to your business.